Guide to ACA employer penalties

 Individual coverage HRA (ICHRA)

-Best of all, all reimbursements are tax-free for employers and employees.
-There also aren’t any contribution limits or participation requirements as long as you offer an affordable ICHRA allowance to at least 95% of your full-time employees.
+Best of all, reimbursements are tax-free for employers and employees.
+There are also no contribution limits or participation requirements.
+However, to satisfy the mandate, you need to offer an affordable ICHRA allowance to at least 95% of your full-time employees.
+This means ensuring your employees pay no more than 9.96% of their household income (or the safe harbor amount) for the lowest-cost silver plan on the Health Insurance Marketplace after accounting for their ICHRA contribution.

 You can customize allowances and eligibility with 11 different employee classes.
 This allows you to offer the benefit to only your full-time employees, for example.
 Or, you can offer a group policy to your full-time employees and an ICHRA to your part-time workers.
 With employee classes, you can customize your ICHRA to fit your needs.